sylwiavargas/SEC-Snacks/sec-messages/mod2.md

 Here’s one project from my previous student (Stephanie Zou) who used Bootstrap with Rails and shed many tears.
 If something is not working in your code, please check how she implemented it for reference: https://github.com/stephaniezou1/Acorn-Search-Engine

+### Community message
+:sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny:
+Bold proposal: I know this program feels like SCHOOL but it doesn’t have to!
+Let’s think about this first and foremost as a community of folks who are doing this courageous thing with their lives.
+If you take such lense, it’s going to be easier not only to offer help (you all are great with this) but also to reach out to others.
+You are all sooo knowledgeable and resourceful — help each other share their skills and insights with you!
+For instance, if you feel like you’re totally not great with design —make a post here and let others help you out!
+Or, if you feel like your method is clunky ask others to look at it.
+And if you’re asked to look at it, don’t just say “it’s good” —ask questions!
+Working together while working separately on different projects is SOOOO rewarding —and that’s gonna be your life as devs!
+Good questions to ask in order to get informative feedback on your code:
+- could you read this out loud to me and tell me what this code should be doing? (if they can’t, the reason might be how you wrote the code!)
+- how do you think I could name this better?
+- the problem I’m trying to solve is xyz — can you brainstorm with me ways I could achieve that?
+Good questions to ask when you’re giving feedback:
+- what feedback are you looking for?
+- if you had to cut out two lines of code from your project/model/controller, which ones would you cut?
+- which part did you struggle with understanding when you were initially writing it — where are the comments that explain what this code does?
+- could you explain to me what this class/method/controller/route does?
+- could you show me how one uses your app?
+What do you think would make the experience easier?
+How do you think you can achieve that yourself or by reaching to others?
+:sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny: :sunny:

 ===
 ## Week 3 Day 5